Fox-ML-infrastructure/Fox-v1-infra/INTERNAL_USE_CERTIFICATION.md

 The department certifies that:

-- It adheres to all LGBTQ+ protections required by the institution.
+- It adheres to all comprehensive minority protections required by the institution (protecting ALL marginalized groups, not just one).

 - It will only use Aurora for internal, non-commercial, public-interest tasks.

 - It will not engage in any financial profit-generation, trading activity, or commercial strategy.

-- It will reinvest all benefit produced by Aurora into LGBTQ+ protection or public service.
+- It will reinvest all benefit produced by Aurora into protection of marginalized groups or public service.

+**The institution must protect ALL minorities.
+Cherry-picking protections is prohibited.**

 Any violation voids permission.